-- Sweep\mode indicates whether (0) the frequency points are read from the list manual uploaded to the device or (1) based on the start, stop, and step frequency calculations. - Sweep\dir determines whether the frequency points start from the beginning of the list (start frequency) or from the end of list (stop frequency) represented by values 0 or 1 respectively. - tri\waveform values 0 or 1 are represented by a sawtooth or triangular sweep.
+- Sweep_mode indicates whether (0) the frequency points are read from the list manual uploaded to the device or (1) based on the start, stop, and step frequencies calculations. - Sweep_dir determines whether the frequency points start from the beginning of the list (start frequency) or from the end of the list (stop frequency) represented by values 0 or 1, respectively. - tri_waveform values 0 and 1 are represented by a sawtooth or triangular sweep.
 A sawtooth sweep is one that upon reaching the end of the list, immediately returns to the beginning to complete a cycle.
-A triangular sweep is one that upon reaching the end, traces the steps backward to the beginning to complete a cycle. - hw\trigger when set to 1 uses the external pin of the IO connector to trigger the list mode behavior.
+A triangular sweep is one that upon reaching the end, traces the steps backward to the beginning to complete a cycle. - hw_trigger, when set to 1, uses the external pin of the IO connector to trigger the list mode behavior.
 Software trigger is used when the value is set to 0.
-Hardware trigger occurs on a low going transition, a 1 to 0 transition. - step\on\hw\trig will start the sweep of the frequency points whose interval is based on the sweep dwell time set by function SweepDwellTime() if the value is zero.
+Hardware trigger occurs on a low going transition, a 1 to 0 transition. - step_on_hw_trig will start the sweep of the frequency points whose interval is based on the sweep dwell time set by function SweepDwellTime() if its value is zero.
 If the value is 1, a single frequency change occurs on each hardware trigger.
-For time critical applications, hardware trigger stepping is recommended. - return\to\start when set to 1 will always return the frequency pointer to the start upon completion of cycles, otherwise it will remain at the final frequency point. - trig\out\enable when set to 1 enables the trigger output pin on the I/O connector. - Trig\out\on\cycle when set to 1 will pulse the trigger output pin on the completion of each cycle, otherwise it will pulse on each frequency step.
+For time critical applications, hardware trigger stepping is recommended. - return_to_start, when set to 1, will always return the frequency pointer to the start upon completion of cycles, otherwise it will remain at the final frequency point. - trig_out_enable, when set to 1, enables the trigger output pin on the I/O connector.

+• Trig_out_on_cycle, when set to 1, will pulse the trigger output pin on the completion of each cycle, otherwise it will pulse on each frequency step.